mn-lab-platform/arches-for-ju-excavations-project/README.md

     ```
     Feel free to go grab yourself a coffee, it might take a while :).

-     **If you encounter any issues** when trying to access your Arches instance in the browser, it is recommended to execute the following commands:
+6. Register all Arches for JU Excavations custom reports, plugins and functions in your instance:
     ```bash
-    docker exec -it arches npm run build_production
+    docker exec -it arches ./register_extensions.sh
     ```

+7. Grant access to the configured plugins and workflows for the Plugin Access group:
     ```bash
-    docker exec -it arches python manage.py collectstatic --noinput --verbosity 2
+    docker exec -it arches python manage.py assign_plugin_permissions
     ```

-    If the problem persists after executing those commands, run:
+8. Import all Arches for JU Excavations ontology and resource models into your instance:
     ```bash
-    docker compose restart
-    ```

-6. Register all Arches for JU Excavations custom reports, plugins and functions in your instance:
-    ```bash
-    docker exec -it arches ./register_extensions.sh
-    ```

-7. Import all Arches for JU Excavations ontology and resource models into your instance:
-    ```bash
     docker exec -it arches python manage.py packages -o load_package -a arches_for_excavation -y
     ```

-8. (Optional) Set up mailing backend for your arches instance, to do so overwrite variables listed below inside your `.env` file:
+9. (Optional) Set up mailing backend for your arches instance, to do so overwrite variables listed below inside your `.env` file:
     - *EMAIL_PASSWORD*: Password for your email server. **If your password contains special characters (like '$'), wrap it in single quotes to avoid issues with Docker/Python parsing**.
     - *DEFAULT_FROM_EMAIL*: The display name and email address that will appear as the sender (e.g., <noreply@arches.example.com>').
     - *EMAIL_USE_TLS*: True/true/False/false